junghao/geonet-rest/README.md

 * Update the documentation.
 * Make the changes.
 * Update the routes.
-* Make sure that if no `Accept-Header` is present requests route to the latest version of the API.
+* Make sure that if no `Accept` header is present requests route to the latest version of the API.

 ### Database